GSA/challenges-and-prizes/_historical-challenges/2016-congressional-app-challenge.md

 memberIdeaSubmissionAllowed: false
 showTitle: true
-description: The Congressional App Challenge is a coding competition hosted by Members of Congress for the students in their districts.
-The 2016 Challenge opens on July 18 and runs through <span class="aBn" tabindex="0" data-term="goog_846117438"><span class="aQJ">November 2, 2016</span></span>.
+description: The Congressional App Challenge is a coding competition hosted by Members of Congress for the students in 180 districts.
+The 2016 Challenge ran July 18 through <span class="aBn" tabindex="0" data-term="goog_846117438"><span class="aQJ">November 2, 2016</span></span>.
 Students are welcome to create any type of app they like, on whatever platform they like, and beginners are welcome!
+See a list of the <a href="https://www.congressionalappchallenge.us/2016-winners/" target="_blank" rel="noopener" >2016 winners</a>!
 campaignStatusName: Launched
 templateId: 0
 stageStatistics: []